 Ketones serve as an alternative energy source for the human body, specifically our mitochondria (the ‘powerhouse’ of cells) when carbohydrate intake is limited.
 They are a byproduct created when the body breaks down fat.

-In simple terms, when you are eating a high-fat, low-carb diet (ketogenic diet) your body will begin to break down fat (creating ketones as a byproduct) for energy instead of carbohydrates (sugars).
+In simple terms, when you are eating a high-fat, low-carb diet, your body will begin to break down fat for energy instead of carbohydrates.